 There hasn’t been anyone that has pursued the origin of the word “OK” as much as an etymologist named Allen Read.
 He literally wrote the book on where the origin of the word “OK” came from.
 He first discovered the word in an 1839 article in the Boston Morning Post.

 The article was a satirical piece that talked about a group coming through the city called the Anti-Bell Ringing Society.
 The editor wrote, “O.K. — all correct,” to describe what the group should do with their affairs when they got to town.
 It was a play on the misspelling of the phrase “oll korrect” which was believed to be commonly used at the time.
 While the joke doesn’t make much sense to us now, it was funny to people in the 1800s.
 This instance became the first recorded use of OK to be found.

 Read even found other instances of the term “oll korrect,” as well as “ole kurreck,” in his research.
 These were believed to be popular terms, and the use of abbreviations for common terms was rather fashionable then as it is today (think OMG and LOL).

 It didn’t hurt that Martin Van Buren was using his “Vote for OK” slogan at the same time, which came from his nickname “Old Kinderhook”, as mentioned before.
 It’s believed this helped increase the popularity of the abbreviation OK for the term “all correct” and wouldn’t have hurt Van Buren’s slogan when people thought it meant “all correct.”
 Unfortunately for Van Buren, the abbreviation didn’t help much because he lost his re-election bid in 1840.

-It’s not really one hundred percent known if this is the true origin of the word, OK, but the scholars in this sort of thing believe it to be the best explanation.
-One thing is for certain though, it does make for an interesting story of a word we probably use every day of our lives.
+It’s not one hundred percent known if this is the true origin of the word, however, but the scholars in this sort of thing believe it to be the best explanation.
+One thing is for certain, though, it does make for an interesting story of how a word came about that we probably use every day of our lives.